ClickHouse/ClickHouse/docs/en/getting-started/install.md

     ./clickhouse server
     ```

-   ... and open a new terminal and use `clickhouse-client` to connect to the server:
+   ... and open a new terminal to connect to the server with `clickhouse-client`:

     ```bash
     ./clickhouse client